GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

 ## Coach's Guides

-- Challenge 1: Agones Game Servers on Kubernetes
+- Challenge 1: Deploy the Agones Game Server Deployment Platform on Kubernetes
    - Deploy Agones, a library for hosting, running and scaling dedicated game servers on Kubernetes.
 - Challenge 2: Deploy GameServers - Space Agon
    - Deploy a dedicated server to your Agones cluster and demonstrate its functionality.